xumc/easy_db_checker/README.md

 * filter setting

     If you don’t want to see data changes of some tables, e.g. change_history.
 You can put the table to ignored list, then data changes of change history table won’t be shown in main frame.
-* STG/PROD mode

-    STG/PROD mode is based on change history, so we need to filter out the data changes due to others' actions.
-Please copy the session id in cookies and then paste the session id into input dialog before you see the data changes.
 * clear button

     You can click clear button to clear the changes list.
 Shortcut keys is Command + shift + c.